The team behind Blagden Alley’s Hong Kong-inspired hot spot Tiger Fork, has opened a brand new restaurant called Hei Hei Tiger.

 “Before we opened Tiger Fork, we always had this idea to open a hybrid service, casual-style concept offering Chinese BBQ and Hong Kong noodle soups.
 After seeing the success and positive response to Tiger Fork, and with Will at the helm, we’re excited to make our first expansion outside of DC.”Owner Greg Algie.

-Hei Hei Tiger is expected to open in early winter 2019, on the third floor of Tysons Galleria at 2001 International Drive in McLean, VA.
+Hei Hei Tiger is now open on the third floor of Tysons Galleria at 2001 International Drive in McLean, VA.
 For more information, please follow the restaurant on Instagram at @heiheitiger.